burning-laboratory/unity-swipe-input/README.md

 ## License

-Project GoTo-Apps.SwipeDetector is distributed under the MIT license.
+Project Burning-Lab.SwipeDetector is distributed under the MIT license.